ielab/elastic4IR/field_retrieval/README.md

     }
 }
 ```

-In the last result, document id: 3 is placed at the first place as it contains terms "searching" in the title field.
 Document id: 3 only contains one mention of term "searching" in its title field.
-Since we boosted the the title field by two the relevance score of document id: 3 to term "searching" is doubled.
+In the last result, document id: 3 is placed at the first place as it contains the term "searching" in the title field.